shigeyukey/shige-addons-wiki/src/AnkiTerminator/anki_terminator_00.md

   * **Open Sidebar :**
     * You can use the shortcut keys to open the sidebar.
 If it does not work, it may be that you are typing the key incorrectly or that a shortcut key already in use is interfering, if so, try changing it to a different key.

+#### Effect Volume
+  * You can adjust the volume of the sound effects played when you press the buttons on the sidebar (0-10).
+If you find it distracting, set it to the leftmost 0.

 <br>